 5. Talisker Distillery

-The only whisky distillery on the island, Talisker offers guided tours and tastings of its smoky, peaty single malt – the perfect way to toast your Skye adventure.
+The oldest whisky distillery on the island, Talisker offers guided tours and tastings of its smoky, peaty single malt — the perfect way to toast your Skye adventure.

 6. Neist Point Lighthouse